 Woodlands station and Singapore.

-Ther end of the train journey and what a journey it was.
-I will do another blog entry about my thoughts on it all when I get to Sydney.
+The end of the train journey and what a journey it was.
+I will do another blog entry about my thoughts about it all when I get to Sydney.

 Singapore immigration was pretty painless and I exchanged some money and took a bus to the nearest subway station.
-After about an hour I was at my last AirBnB at about 6 pm.
+After about an hour I was at my last AirBnB around 6 pm.